 Tweezers

-Tweezers are used to hold and move small components. cross-lock tweezers are preferred because they apply pressure when you release them, they won’t let go of your work even if you set them down.
+Tweezers are used to hold and move small components and wires into place.
+Look for longer length tweezers to make it easier to access small components.
+Cross-lock tweezers (or reverse tweezers) are preferred because they apply pressure when you release them, they won’t let go of your work even if you set them down.

 Wire Strippers

-I have one but I rarely use it (mostly due to laziness), I just use my cutters or scissors to strip wires most of the times.
+I have one but I rarely use it (mostly due to laziness), most of the times I just use scissors for stripping wires.
 But wire strippers provide more consistent and precise results if you are a perfectionist.
+Normally they only cover a cedrtain range of wire gauge, make sure the pair you get meet your requirement.

 Heat Gun

 Heat gun, or hot-air gun, is mainly used to shrink heat-shrink insulation tubes.
-Yes, you can just use a lighter, but heat guns provide more consistent heat and don’t leave burn marks.
+Most people would just use a lighter, hot air gun is perhaps an overkill, but it provides more consistent heat and don’t leave burn marks.

 File Set

-You’ll use these files to modify and clean up things like carbon fiber frame parts, giving them a nice and smooth finish.
+You’ll use these files to modify and clean up things like carbon fiber frame parts, to give them a nice and smooth finish.

 Useful for precise measurement up to 0.1mm.